Shalom and welcome to the New Covenant Congregation of Yisrael’s Mikvah evaluation process.

 We have only one baptism which is designed to purge sin and grant unto us forgiveness of our transgressions.
 After Mikvah their remains no more absolution (forgiveness of sin) but a fearful expectation of judgment which shall destroy those who sin in defiance of Yah's commandments.
 NCCI wants to ensure that candidates truly understand what is expected of them as pre Mikvah candidates and what is required of them as they become servants of Yah through this spiritual gateway called Mikvah.

-With the aforementioned stated NCCI has created a Mikvah process that consists of questions and a Mikvah interview that will solidify the candidate's intentions.
-All questions must be answered with explanations and scriptural citations to remove subjectivity and relativism from all responses.
+With the aforementioned stated, NCCI has created a Mikvah process that consists of reading The Anatomy of Baptism handbook, taking The Anatomy of Baptism exam, and participating in a Mikvah interview that's designed to solidify the candidate's intentions.
+All questions in the exam must be answered with explanations and scriptural citations to remove subjectivity and relativism from all responses.
 We hope that you receive this process in love and goodwill and we also hope that you find it a blessing.